oroinc/documentation/user/back-office/products/products/manage/view.rst

 Product Prices
 ^^^^^^^^^^^^^^

-In this section, you can find information on prices set for the product.
-You can see: in which currency a price is set, for which unit of measurement and quantity, and the price list it is stored in.
+In this section, you can find information on the prices set for the product.
+You can see in which currency a price is set, for which unit of measurement and quantity, and the price list it is stored in.

 Click the |IcView| **View** icon at the end of the row to open the corresponding price list.

-..
-For how to filter displayed prices, configure visible fields, etc., see the :ref:`Grids <doc-grids>` topic.

 .. _products--shipping-options-price-attribute:

 Shipping Options
 ^^^^^^^^^^^^^^^^

-This section presents information about package weight, dimensions, and freight class, as well as shipping cost price attribute with selected currency and unit options.
+This section presents information about package weight, dimensions, freight class, shipping cost, price attribute with selected currency, and unit options.

 .. image:: /user/img/products/price_attributes/shipping-cost-price-attribute.png
    :alt: Illustration of shipping cost information on the product view page